✓ Updated May 2026

 Climate Overview

-Positano's weather whispers tales of the Mediterranean, each season offering a distinct embrace.
-Spring arrives with a gentle warmth, coaxing vibrant bougainvillea to spill over whitewashed walls, the air alive with the scent of lemon blossoms and the distant chime of church bells.
-Summer blazes with a sun-drenched intensity, perfect for languid days by the turquoise sea, though the midday heat can be a sleepy, golden haze.
-Autumn ushers in a softer light, a delightful coolness that makes exploring the winding alleys and enjoying al fresco dining a true pleasure, often accompanied by the gentle rustle of olive leaves.
-Winter brings a dramatic beauty, with dramatic skies and the occasional refreshing shower, a time for quiet contemplation and savoring the dramatic coastal views before the vibrant life of spring returns.
+Positano's weather whispers tales of the Mediterranean throughout the year, each season offering a distinct embrace.
+Spring arrives with a gentle warmth, coaxing vibrant bougainvillea to spill over whitewashed walls, filling the air with a sweet perfume and making the coastal paths a delight to wander.
+Summer blazes with a sun-drenched intensity, the air thick with the scent of lemons and salt, perfect for languid days by the turquoise sea, though the midday heat can be profound.
+Autumn brings a welcome respite, a soft, golden light bathing the cliffs as the sea remains invitingly warm, ideal for exploring the charming alleyways without the summer crowds.
+Winter offers a dramatic beauty, with dramatic skies and the occasional refreshing rain shower, a time when the town quiets down, allowing for a more intimate appreciation of its rugged charm and the sound of the waves crashing against the shore.

 Best months at a glance: Mar, Apr, May, Jun